microsoft/GHCP-Lab/README.md

   3. When a completion is showing up, you can click `Ctrl + Enter` to open a panel with several suggestions
 - Inline chat is the experience where you have a small chat window that appears in the editor.
 You can make change requests, ask questions and get answers from GHCP, all in the editor window.
 - Chat is the experience where you have a full chat window that appears next to the editor (usually on the right side).
 Answers you receive here won't affect your code in the editor.
+- In GHCP, **Context Is Everything**.
+Starting from your selection, to the open files in your IDE and most importantly- to what aliases / commands you're asking GHCP to do include in your prompt's context.

 ## How to participate:
 1. Double click the relevant workspace and hit the "Open Workspace" button in the Editor (bottom right)